USNavalResearchLaboratory/task-scheduling/README.md

 API documentation is provided locally at `docs/API/index.html`

 ## Development
-`task-scheduling` is developed and maintained by [Paul Rademacher](https://github.com/rademacher-p).
-For contribution and/or collaboration, please [contact me](mailto:paul.rademacher@nrl.navy.mil).
+`task-scheduling` is being developed for the Cognitive Resource Management project @ U.S. Naval Research Laboratory.
+It is maintained by [Paul Rademacher](https://github.com/rademacher-p) and NRL Radar Division.
+For contribution and/or collaboration, please [contact us](mailto:paul.rademacher@nrl.navy.mil,kevin.wagner@nrl.navy.mil).

 ## Quickstart